Spotted Lanternfly

 Common Symptoms

 Both nymphs and adults of spotted lanternfly cause damage when they feed, sucking sap from stems and leaves.
-This can reduce photosynthesis, weaken the plant, and eventually contribute to the plant’s death.
-In addition, feeding can cause the plant to ooze or weep, resulting in a fermented odor, and the insects themselves excrete large amounts of fluid (honeydew).
-These fluids promote mold growth and attract other insects.
+They produce copious amounts of honeydew, which supports growth of sooty mold.
+The feeding and mold can reduce photosynthesis, weaken the plant, and eventually contribute to the plant’s death.
+In addition, feeding can cause the plant to ooze or weep sap resulting in a fermented odor, that can attract other insects (wasps, ants and flies).

 A trunk injection of IMA-jet® using systemic injection equipment is recommended.
 To increase the resilience of the tree, we recommend a follow up application of NutriRoot® or Mn-jet Fe™.
 Mid-summer (July) treatments typically coincide with the arrival of 4th instar (red) nymphs and adults on host trees.
 SLF mortality occurs after ingestion, generally within a few days of treatment application, and continues for a full season.
-Adults may continue to migrate to attractive treated trees into the fall, but feeding is limited and honeydew and sooty mold production will decline.
+Adults may continue to migrate to attractive treated trees into the fall, but feeding is limited and honeydew, sooty mold production, egg ass-production will decline.

 Photo credits Virginia Cooperative Extension